Follow the section below to understand the important considerations for running the Best Practices Analyzer (BPA):

 Prefer: respond-async: Specifies that the server should respond asynchronously.
 (See RFC 7240.)

 Prefer: return=minimal: Specifies that the server should return a minimal response.
 (See RFC 7240.)

 The following HTTP query parameters are available as a convenience for when HTTP headers might not be easily used:

 max-age(number, optional): Specifies the cache freshness lifetime in seconds.
 This number must be 0 or greater.
 The default freshness lifetime is 86400 seconds.
-Without this parameter or the corresponding header a fresh cache will be used to serve requests for 24 hours, at which point the cache must be regenerated.
+Without this parameter or the corresponding header, a fresh cache is used to serve requests for 24 hours, at which point the cache must be regenerated.
 Using

 max-age=0will force the cache to be cleared and initiate a regeneration of the report, using the previous non-zero freshness lifetime for the newly generated cache.

 respond-async(boolean, optional): Specifies that the response should be provided asynchronously.
 Using

 respond-async=truewhen the cache is stale will cause the server to return a response of